 - Raking leaves burns 224 calories per hour

 - Picking up the yard, light yard work, picking flowers or vegetables burns 136 calories per hour

-- Walking, 3.0 mph, moderate speed, not carrying anything burns 156 calories per hour
+- Walking on a treadmill at 3.0 mph, a moderate speed, not carrying anything burns 156 calories per hour

 - Bicycling, leisure, slower than 10 mph, to work or for pleasure burns 204 calories per hour

 - Weight lifting, light or moderate effort, light workout burns 136 calories per hour